material-motion/material-motion/starmap/specifications/streams/sources/README.md

 to an existing value emitter.
 A source can be created by invoking a global function that returns a MotionObservable.

-Sources have two subscription shapes: inline and object.
+Sources have two connection shapes: inline and object.

-## Inline subscriptions
+## Inline connections

 This type of source is able to make use of inline function APIs.